groovycode-xyz/taschengeld/PROJECT_STATUS.md

 - Removed the `app/pages` directory as we're using Next.js 13+ with the App Router.
 - Decided on React Context API for state management.
 - Confirmed the use of Tailwind CSS and Shadcn for styling and UI components.
-- Resolved linter error in `components/client-layout.tsx` by updating the ParentChildModeProvider in `hooks/useParentChildMode.tsx`.

 ## Current Focus